Yaxuanzhang5/app-review-source-validation/README.md

 Google Play was selected as the primary source for the first recurring-ingestion pilot because it provided the most consistent combination of review volume, core metadata, pagination behavior, and repeated-collection feasibility under the tested setup.

 The current pipeline stores raw review records, cleaned review text, ingestion-run history, app-level run summaries, and quality flags in SQLite.
 The feature-engineering layer creates transparent review-level features and app-level aggregates from validated cleaned data.
-The newest downstream layer adds an exploratory rating-derived weak-sentiment baseline with strict rating-field leakage controls.
-It is not a production sentiment system.
+The newest downstream phase diagnoses the rating-derived weak-sentiment baseline through manual error review, a controlled feature-set comparison, and strict cross-app transfer testing.
+It remains exploratory and is not a production sentiment system.

 ## Current project status